DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 # Inventory adjustment - Reconciliation

-A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Reconciliation** document which will inform the company of the required adjustment quantity for D365 stock for the warehouse.
-There is no comparison to D365 on-hand, the document's movement quantity will be used in the D365 movement journal.
+A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Reconciliation** document which will compare the 3PL's stock to D365 stock for the warehouse in the EDI reconciliation page as at the end of the specified date.
+Accepted variances will be posted as a D365 movement journal.

-Document settings will also specify which posting date to use for the movement journal:
+Document settings will also specify:
+- Which movement journal name to use for the adjustment.
-- EDI transaction date, or
-- Today's date

-Document settings can also be used to automatically post the movement journal and/or allow the 3PL to create a new D365 batch.
+- Ability to reconcile all on-hand for the warehouse.
+This will count zero for all the items not sent by the 3PL.
+- Auto close option allows automatically accepting all variances and posting the movement journal.
+No manual accept/reject required if set to Yes.
+- Create batch allows new D365 batches to be created based on the 3PL's batch details.

 The following subsections will describe how to view and process the **Inventory adjustment - Reconciliation** from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.